 Senior Research Fellow, Department of Health Sciences, University of York ♦ UK

 Hugh MacPherson trained in acupuncture and Chinese herbal medicine in the early 1980’s and continues to practice these modalities in York, UK.
 He subsequently founded the Northern College of Acupuncture, based in York, and steered the College towards the first acupuncture degree course in the UK.
-He also set up the Foundation for Research into Traditional Chinese Medicine and then joined the Department of Health Sciences, University of York, where he holds a Career Scientist Award from the UK National Institute for Health Research.
-His research interests are varied, and include evaluating the safety and effectiveness of acupuncture, as well as neuroimaging to explore the underlying mechanisms of acupuncture’s action.
+He also set up the Foundation for Research into Traditional Chinese Medicine and then joined the Department of Health Sciences, University of York.
+His research interests are varied, and include evaluating the safety, effectiveness and cost-effectiveness of acupuncture, as well as neuroimaging to explore the underlying mechanisms of acupuncture’s action.
 He is co-ordinator of the STRICTA initiative, which involves an international group of experts with the aim of improving standards of reporting of clinical trials of acupuncture.
 He is lead editor of the book, “Acupuncture research: strategies for establishing an evidence base” and, with Volker Scheid, a co-editor of, “The integration of East Asian medicine into contemporary healthcare”, both published by Elsevier.

 Ryan Milley is an adjunct faculty member in the Department of Research in East Asian Medicine at the Oregon College of Oriental Medicine.
-Integrating the benefits of both Eastern & Western approaches, he maintains a private practice in Traditional East Asian Medicine with a focus on Sports Medicine.
+He maintains a private practice in Traditional East Asian Medicine with a focus on Sports Medicine.

 , DAOM, LAc